koreogundele/machine_learning/README.md

 The subdirectory 'General Machine learning' holds some of the first machine learning code I wrote while taking an introductory machine learning course.
 It includes a variety of algorithms—like conjugate gradients, clustering, artificial neural networks and ResNets.

+I've cloned the DiffDock repository into this one, but I am not able to push changes (not that I have made any so far).